How I Started Using Essential Oils For My Crohn's

 Experiencing a horrible Crohn's flare

 While at home recuperating, I was plagued with all the symptoms of a bad flare.
-Terrible nausea, vomiting, abdominal pain, urgency, lack of sleep, fatigue and beyond.
+Terrible nausea, vomiting, abdominal pain, urgency, lack of sleep, fatigue, and beyond.
 Although I had overcome the horrible fevers and excruciating pain which led me into the hospital, I definitely was not out of the woods yet.

-Naturally, I was on a high dose of Prednisone which gave me sleepless nights.
+Naturally, I was on a high dose of prednisone which gave me sleepless nights.
 And weirdly, I was given Valium to help me cope with the transition from hospital to home.
-And I say weirdly just because I had never been offered that before, but to be honest I was glad I had it because it helped me a couple of times when the anxiety would plague me hard.
+And I say weirdly just because I had never been offered that before, but to be honest, I was glad I had it because it helped me a couple of times when the anxiety would plague me hard.

-I was desperate for relief from Crohn's symptoms
+I was desperate for IBD symptom relief

 Overall, I was a hot mess and I was not feeling well.
 Everything I seemed to eat made me sick and I was just desperate to feel better.
 Desperate to just have some peace.